adrn/gala/docs/getting_started.rst

 What else can ``gala`` do?
 ==========================

-This page is meant to only show a few initial things you may want to do with `gala`.
+This page is meant to demonstrate a few initial things you may want to do with `gala`.
 There is much more functionality that you can discover either through the :ref:`tutorials <tutorials>` or by perusing the :ref:`user guide
 <gala-user-guide>`.
-Some other commonly used functionality includes:
+Some other commonly-used functionality includes:

 - :ref:`Generating simulated "mock" stellar stream models <gala-mockstreams>`
 - :ref:`Stellar stream and great circle coordinate systems <gala-coordinates>`